-REPORTING TO THE PRESIDENT and recognized as a participating member of the faculty, the Vice President for Information Services and College Librarian (VPIS/CL) is the chief information officer of the College, responsible for developing and articulating a vision for Information Services grounded in equity, inclusion, and the ideal of full participation in order to position the College for success.
+REPORTING TO THE PRESIDENT and recognized as a participating member of the faculty, the Vice President for Information Services and College Librarian (VPIS/CL) is the chief information officer of the College, responsible for developing and articulating an inclusive vision for Information Services that positions the College for success.
 Addressing the technical advances and social environments of higher education and society more broadly, the Vice President is a member of the president's cabinet and works collaboratively with other senior leaders to advance and support equity in College planning, budgeting, and operations.

 The VPIS/CL leads both the libraries and information technology of the College, including traditional library services, administrative computing, telecommunications, networks, desktop computer support, Web services, digital scholarship, special collections and archives, instructional technology, and data security.
-The division of Information Services manages and supports open-access computing labs, departmental computer labs, the Digital Scholarship and Curriculum Center, media services, and technology-rich classrooms-allowing students and faculty to achieve their research and academic goals, with the instructional skills to use resources ethically and effectively.
+The division of Information Services manages and supports open-access computing labs, departmental computer labs, the Digital Scholarship and Curriculum Center, media services, and technology-rich classroomsallowing students and faculty to achieve their research and academic goals, with the instructional skills to use resources ethically and effectively.

-The VPIS/CL leads IT Governance and helps develop, prioritize, and manage upgrades and new system implementation and integration.
-The position also oversees planning, maintenance, and security of the campus technology infrastructure; manages enterprise software systems, including Ellucian Banner; maintains the College's public and internal websites; and supports the selection and integration of other administrative systems, such as Slate, Salesforce for Advancement, and Google Suite for Education, among others.
+The VPIS/CL leads IT Governance and helps develop, prioritize, and manage upgrades and new system implementations.
+The position also oversees planning, maintenance, and security of the campus technology infrastructure; manages software systems, including Ellucian Banner; maintains the College's public and internal websites; supports other administrative systems, such as Slate, Salesforce for Advancement, and Google Suite for Education, among others.
 In addition, Information Services offers technology and information security instruction for faculty, students and staff.

-Connecticut College is a member of the Boston Library Consortium and is implementing the Ex Libris Network Zone to facilitate sharing over 3 million resources, both print and electronic, and numerous database licenses among Trinity College, Wesleyan University, Middlebury College, and the University of Vermont.
+Connecticut College is a member of the CTW (Connecticut College-Trinity College-Wesleyan University) Consortium, which shares a library catalog of over two million items, both print and electronic, and numerous database licenses.
+The College has recently been accepted as a member of the Boston Library Consortium.
 The VPIS/CL is responsible for strengthening these and other important partnerships, including those with the Consortium of Liberal Arts Colleges (CLAC), the Council on Library and Information Resources CIO Group, NERCOMP, EDUCAUSE, and the Oberlin Group of Liberal Arts Colleges Libraries.

 Direct reports to the Vice President include the Associate Chief Information Officer for Enterprise Systems; the Director of Research Support and Curricular Technology; the Director of Library Collections, Access, and Discovery; the Director of Network, Servers and Security and Chief Information Security Officer (CISO); the Director of Computer Support Services; and the Director of the Linda Lear Center for Special Collections and Archives.
 The Information Services Division is therefore comprised of the following seven units: